takitajwar17/a-digital-moving-mountain/DEVELOPMENT_PLAN.md

-# FOOTPRINTS ACROSS THE OCEAN - DETAILED DEVELOPMENT PLAN
+# A DIGITAL MOVING MOUNTAIN - DETAILED DEVELOPMENT PLAN

 ## Project Overview
 Interactive digital canvas based on "A Moving Mountain" by Dr. Gan Yu, allowing visitors to leave digital comments that appear as ink marks on the artwork.
 The system supports both in-person (touchscreen/tablet) and remote (QR code/mobile) participation.